Axion Clouds around Neutron Stars: Radio Emission

 Here, we model the transient by assuming the plasma density near the neutron star relaxes approximately instantaneously (\ie within the light-crossing time of the magnetosphere) to the charge-separated GJ charge density, given by

 Using the traced trajectories, and assuming the axion production mechanism has been abruptly turned off, we subsequently determine the rate at which energy is dissipated from the cloud.
 For large masses and couplings, this process may dissipate the entire axion cloud over timescales on the order of a second, while at lower masses and couplings the transient phase may last more than thousands of years.
-The temporal evolution of the transient as a function of coupling is illustrated for a particular neutron star in Fig.~\ref{fig:FluxEvol_1NS}.
-In general, one expects the peak flux density during the transient phase to scale as $g_{a\gamma\gamma}^4$ (since larger couplings imply both a larger axion density and faster energy dissipation).
-However, for sufficiently large couplings one may enter the adiabatic regime in which the conversion probability saturates to $P_{a\rightarrow \gamma} \sim 1$, softening the functional dependence on the coupling.
-For completeness, we also plot the evolution of the transient spectrum in Fig.~\ref{fig:Spectra} using the same parameters and pulsar as in Fig.~\ref{fig:FluxEvol_1NS}.
-Here, one can see that the transient burst occurs over a narrow window of frequencies and contains a slight spectral tilt, peaking near the axion mass.